One of the most painful emotions we can feel, is the hurt of rejection. When we love someone, who doesn’t love us back, it stings.

 What to do about unrequited ‘love’

-To your happy-ever-after.
+To your love and power.

 Linda Bebbington is a Relationship Coach & Psychotherapist, helping you to find love, save your relationship and overcome heartbreak.
 She’s the author of ‘The Ex Files’ and the creator of ‘Texting Secrets For Women’ and ‘The Boyfriend Blueprint’.
 You can contact her below for 1-1 coaching or to book a free consultation.